manticoresoftware/manticoresearch/manual/Node_info_and_management/Profiling/Query_plan.md

 <!-- example SHOW PLAN EXPANSION -->

-In some cases the evaluated query tree can be rather different from the original one because of expansions and other transformations.
+In some cases, the evaluated query tree can be quite different from the original one due to expansions and other transformations.

 <!-- intro -->
 ##### SQL: